 Search improvement has no limits.
 The improvement is inspired by the flexible functionality of such services as Solr: the ability to correct errors, understand transliteration, decipher requests written using an incorrect keyboard layout, and even read synonyms are the reasons why such search is justly called smart.
 We develop websites on Drupal and integrate Solr into the website using such modules as Search API Solr and Apache Solr Search.
 Solr is a fast search system with flexibly configured parameters that don’t load the server and simplify online shop scaling.

 This is a standard scenario associated with the purchase of any product from food to home appliances and cars.
 If the product reviews don’t look credible enough, we cannot afford to buy the first laptop or refrigerator we come across, as the product range is too wide and we are interested in selecting the equipment meeting our needs.
 Since it is possible to compare two similar product types visually, it’s even easier to compare the products online than offline.
 All that is left to do is to present this function correctly.
-Let’s consider the examples of successful and unsuccessful implementation of this function by two ecommerce websites.
+Let’s consider the examples of successful and unsuccessful implementation of this function by two ecommerce businesses.

 The Add to Compare button on toolbarn.co.uk, a tool shop, is located under the Add to Cart button.
 The products selected for comparison are displayed in the widget in the lower right corner.
 Honestly, sometimes you have to scan the screen to find this widget because it’s far from the top of the product listing features hierarchy.